-4.3.4.2.2.
+- 4.3.4.2.2.
 Non-Bioaccumulative Pollutants (except ammonia and chronic toxicity).
-For copper, cyanide, and enterococcus, mixing zones corresponding to a conservative dilution credit of 10:1 (D=9) have been established.
+For copper, cyanide, and Enterococcus, this Order establishes mixing zones corresponding to a conservative dilution credit of 10:1 (D=9).
 The 10:1 dilution credit is based, in part, on Basin Plan Prohibition 1 (Table 4-1), which prohibits discharges with less than 10:1 dilution.
 SIP section 1.4.2 allows for limiting the dilution credit.
-The dilution credit is limited for the following reasons:
+The dilution credit is limited for the following reasons: - 4.3.4.2.2.1.

-- 4.3.4.2.2.1.
 San Francisco Bay is a complex estuarine system with highly variable and seasonal upstream freshwater inflows and diurnal tidal saltwater inputs.
 SIP section 1.4.3 allows background conditions to be determined on a discharge-by-discharge or water body-by-water body basis.
 A water body-by-water body approach is taken here due to inherent uncertainties in characterizing ambient background conditions in a complex estuarine system on a discharge-by-discharge basis. - 4.3.4.2.2.2.
 Because of the complex hydrology of San Francisco Bay, there are uncertainties in accurately determining an appropriate mixing zone.
 The models used to predict dilution do not consider the three-dimensional nature of San Francisco Bay currents resulting from the interaction of tidal flushes and seasonal freshwater outflows.
 Being heavier and colder than freshwater, ocean saltwater enters San Francisco Bay on a twice-daily tidal cycle, generally beneath the warmer fresh water that flows seaward.
 When these waters mix and interact, complex circulation patterns occur due to the varying densities of the fresh and ocean waters.
 The locations of this mixing and interaction change depending on the strength of each tide.
 Additionally, sediment loads from the Central Valley change on a long-term basis, affecting the depth of different parts of San Francisco Bay, resulting in alteration of flow patterns, mixing, and dilution at the outfall. - 4.3.4.2.3.
 Ammonia.
-For ammonia, a mixing zone corresponding to a conservative estimate of actual initial dilution of 37:1 (D=36) was used to represent acute conditions.
-Additionally, a mixing zone corresponding to a conservative estimate of actual initial dilution of 125:1 (D=124) was used to represent chronic conditions.
+A mixing zone corresponding to a conservative estimate of actual initial dilution of 37:1 (D=36) was used to represent acute conditions.
+Additionally, a mixing zone corresponding to a conservative estimate of long-term average initial dilution of 125:1 (D=124) was used to represent chronic conditions.
 This is justified because ammonia is a non-persistent pollutant that quickly disperses and degrades to a non-toxic state.
 As such, cumulative toxicity associated with ammonia from other unrelated discharges is unlikely. - 4.3.4.2.4.
 Chronic Toxicity.
 For chronic toxicity, a mixing zone corresponding to a conservative estimate of actual initial dilution of 79:1 (D=78) was used.
 This represents a maximum 4-day average flow (42.3 MGD) from the previous order term to represent chronic discharge conditions.
-This corresponds to an IWC of 1.3 percent assuming there is no ambient chronic toxicity. - 4.3.4.3.
-WQBEL Calculations.
-The following tables show the WQBEL calculations for copper, cyanide, dioxin-TEQ, total ammonia, aldrin, 4.4'-DDT, and 4,4'-DDD in accordance with SIP section 1.4.
+This corresponds to an instream waste concentration (IWC) of 1.3 percent, assuming there is no ambient chronic toxicity.